jaunas/DuoRP/README.md

 ## Features

-* Table in the sidebar containing recent practices.
+* Table with pagination in the sidebar containing recent practices.
 * Mark lesson circle with colors depending on when last practice was:
   - Green - less than 1 day
   - Yellow - less than 2 days